0xDBFB7/ceramic/documents/furnace_quick.md

-# An inexpensive 1500 C furnace
+# Attempts at an inexpensive 1500 C furnace

 <!---